-- (a) Act under the direction of the Area Risk and Response Officer (ARRO) and/or Sectional Referee/Referee. - (b) Maintain the statistical records for the area and ensure that data is handed on to the Referee Steward. - (c) Liaise with the area Marshall to obtain event starters for each race in the water. - (d) Record the number of starters and finishers and account for any non-finishers in each race. - (e) Monitor the time events take to complete and note any issues with the competition conditions.
+- (a) Act under the direction of the Area Risk and Response Officer and/or Sectional Referee/Referee. - (b) Maintain the statistical records for the area and ensure that data is handed on to the Referee Steward. - (c) Liaise with the area Marshall to obtain event starters for each race in the water. - (d) Record the number of starters and finishers and account for any non-finishers in each race. - (e) Monitor the time events take to complete and note any issues with the competition conditions. - (f) Immediately advise the Area Risk and Response Officer, and Safety and Emergency Management Coordinator (if the Area Risk and Response Officer is not on hand), and then the Sectional Referee/Referee (as applicable) if there is any competitor that is not accounted for in a race.